French Spelling: Silent Letters, Conjugations, Tips, Tools and More

 But how do you connect those sounds with letters and turn them into correctly spelled words?
 Where do you begin?

-Luckily there are basic rules you can learn which will help you make educated guesses as you brave the world of French spelling.
-So we’ve put together five powerful tips to get you spelling like a pro in no time.
+Luckily, there are basic rules which will help you make educated guesses as you brave the world of French spelling.

 A Brief History of French Spelling

-As you get the ball rolling, it’s important to know a little bit about the history of the French language.
-This will help you understand where the alphabet and the language’s arrangement of words came from, which will give you a stronger grasp of the language and its quirks.
+Knowing this is essential to understanding where the alphabet and the language’s arrangement of words came from, which will give you a stronger grasp of the language and its quirks.

 French as a Latin Language

-French derived from a dialect of the Latin that was taught and spoken during the Roman Empire.
-There were many types of Latin during this time period, but the different dialects that emerged from the many different regions of the Empire were very different from the Classical Latin traditionally taught in schools.
+There were many types of Latin from this period, but the dialects that emerged from the various regions of the Empire were very different from the Classical Latin traditionally taught in schools.

 - Today, French still retains almost 200 words from the Gaulish language.

 - Many Celtic words were brought through Latin, which is why this influence isn’t as obvious to us today.